open-telemetry/opamp-spec/specification.md

 re-downloaded.

-Note that the aggregate hash does not include the packages that are available on the Agent locally and were not downloaded from the download server.
+Note that the aggregate hash does not include the packages that are available on the Agent locally and were not downloaded from the download Server.

 ### Security Considerations